unacast/rwg-content/product/migration patterns.md

 ### What you can do with it

-The Migration patterns dataset lets you view population movements to areas so that you can:
+The Migration Patterns dataset lets you view population movements to areas so that you can:

 **Identify potential commercial hubs and areas of growth**